Hoomanzoh79/Hoomanzoh79/README.md

 currently working with Django and Django Rest Framework

-I have completed my bachelor's in Biomedical Engineering but my passion for programming has led me to Backend Development and Python Programming 🐍
+I have completed my bachelor's in Biomedical Engineering but my passion for programming has led me to backend development and python programming 🐍

 Interested in learning Data Analysis 🧐